-The following images indicate the location of the coin-cell battery and provide a visual representation of the removal procedure.
+The following images indicate the location of the power button and provides a visual representation of the removal procedure.

-- 1. Lay the computer on the right side.

-- 2. Using your finger, push the coin-cell battery-release lever on the coin-cell battery socket to release the coin-cell battery out of the socket.
+- 1. Lay the computer on the right side. - 2.
+Disconnect the power-button cable from the system board. - 3.
+Press the release tabs on the power-button module and push the power-button module out of the chassis. - 4.
+Lift the power-button module, along with its cable, from the chassis.

-- 3. Remove the coin-cell battery.